 • Continuous generator use is not permitted.
 If you need continuous power for medical equipment, please reserve a hookup site.

+You may be cited for violating these rules.
 Under OAR 738-010-0055 (6) and (7) it is a Class D Violation to give or offer food items to any wildlife or come in contact with any wildlife within a park area.

 Wallowa Lake State Park was created to provide public access to the lake and the pleasant forested area at the inlet of the Wallowa River.
 The original 165 acres along the Wallowa Lake shore was acquired between 1941 and 1954.